robusta-dev/robusta/docs/tutorials/new-playbook-track-changes.rst

 .. details:: How does it work?

-  1. **Initialize Custom Playbook**: Create a custom playbook where you'll define your alert rules and conditions.
+  1. **Initialize Custom Playbook**: Create a custom playbook where you'll outline the rules for when and how you'll be notified.
-  2. **Set the Trigger**: Inside your custom playbook, add the `on_deployment_update` trigger.
-This ensures you'll get notifications for all changes to deployments.
+  2. **Set Up the Deployment Trigger**: In your custom playbook, add the `on_deployment_update` trigger.
+This ensures you'll receive notifications for all deployment changes.
-  3. **Specify What to Monitor**: In the same playbook, use the `resource_babysitter` action and set `images` in the `fields_to_monitor` option.
-This filters out any irrelevant changes, focusing only on image updates.
+  3. **Specify Fields to Monitor**: Use the `resource_babysitter` action within the same playbook and set `images` in the `fields_to_monitor` option.
+This filters out irrelevant changes and focuses on image updates.
-  4. **Route Alerts (Optional)**: Optionally, you can also specify in your playbook where you'd like these alerts to be sent by defining 'sinks'.
+  4. **Route Notifications (Optional)**: Optionally, specify in your playbook where these notifications should be sent by defining 'sinks'.

 Then perform a :ref:`Helm Upgrade <Simple Upgrade>`.

-**Note**: You can also use the :ref:`Sink Matchers<sink-matchers>` to route notifications instead of explicitely specifying a sink in the playbook.
+**Note**: You can also use the :ref:`Sink Matchers<sink-matchers>` to route notifications instead of explicitly specifying a sink in the playbook.

 **Testing**: